-Visitors are welcome at school.
 In order to properly monitor the safety of students and staff, each visitor must report to the school office upon entering the school to sign in and obtain a visitor's pass.
-Visitors may also be required to provide a driver's license or other form of identification.
-Any visitor found in the building without a visitor/volunteer badge will be asked to return to the office.
+Visitors will be required to provide a driver's license or other form of identification.
+Any visitor found in the building without a visitor badge will be asked to return to the office.

-In order to protect our educational process, we ask that visitors and volunteers respect our learning environment and minimize the disruption of learning by remaining in scheduled areas.
+In order to protect our educational process and promote the safety of our students, we ask that visitors respect our learning environment and minimize the disruption of learning by remaining in scheduled areas.
 If parents wish to meet with a member of the staff, they should call for an appointment prior to coming to the school, in order to prevent any inconvenience to parents/staff or disruption of the learning process.
 Students may not bring visitors to school without first obtaining permission from the building principal.